All tags

 You can track changes to a tag through AWS CloudTrail, AWS Config, or Amazon CloudWatch Events, these methods have already been documented but they’re too slow to respond to changes, too expensive to run, not as extensible out-of-the-box, or outdated.
 I haven’t seen much coverage on doing this with Amazon EventBridge, which has many integration options, is low-latency, and is fairly low cost (and in this case free).
 There is a page in the documentation titled Monitor tag changes with serverless workflows and Amazon EventBridge that covers just that, I’d recommend starting there.
 Read more...

 To show related content on this blog I use Hugo’s in-built functionality, which works surprisingly well with no setup.
 I did, however, want to test out creating text embeddings from my posts and rank them by similarity.
 Before you continue reading, the usual disclaimer: Do not take the information here as good or best practice.
 The purpose of this entry is to post my learnings in somewhat real-time.
 I will use Amazon Titan Embeddings G1 - Text available through Amazon Bedrock and SQLite to store the results.
+The full code can be found towards the end of this post.
 Read more...

 Brick station building with a tower, a pole with an M on a blue cube is in front of the station.